smalot/MagentoConnectorBundle/README.md

 After that you can go to `spread > export profiles` and create your first Magento export job.

+*Magento connector configuration example* :
 ![Magento connector configuration example](http://i.imgur.com/thNNxtO.png)

 # Notes

 A standard Magento's installation require some fields to create a products.
-In order to be as generic as possible, you need to manage them on Akeneo PIM.
+In order to be as generic as possible, you need to manage them in Akeneo PIM.

-The following Magento's attributes ar mandatory and need to be created on Akeneo :
+The following Magento's attributes ar mandatory and need to be created in Akeneo :

 - name
 - price